felangel/bloc/docs/flutterangulargithubsearch.md

 ### Search Result Item

-> `SearchResultItem` is a component that is reponsible for rendering the information for a single search result.
+> `SearchResultItem` is a component that is responsible for rendering the information for a single search result.
 It is also responsible for handling user interaction and navigating to the repository url on a user tap.

 Create `github_search_result_item_component.dart`.